 Hylog's data support nuanced analyses of positive IKIs to better understand the cognitive aspects of typing behavior.
 Some statistics are presented in Table \ref{tab:positive_iki}.
 Our text logger successfully captures their right-skewed distributions, which cluster around short transitions but include occasional long gaps.
-This provides researchers with the data to investigate whether these gaps correspond to activities such as reading, planning, or decision-making.
+This \begin{rev}may\end{rev} provide researchers with data to investigate whether these gaps correspond to activities such as reading, planning, or decision-making.
 For example, Hylog's output shows that intervals lengthen from letters to characters, then shorten again at the word level.
 This pattern enables researchers to formulate and test hypotheses about how cognitive effort might fluctuate within the linguistic hierarchy.
 Longer inter-character IKIs might respond to the momentary attentional demand of deciding whether adjacent characters form one word or belong to separate ones (see footnote in \S~\ref{introduction} and below).
 Longer inter-word IKIs may, in turn, result from chunking and smoother coordination within established language units that can also occur in isolation.

 The only sharp increase occurs during IME confirmations, when visual scanning, selection, and outcome checking intervene.
-This surge may reflect a distinct cognitive bottleneck unrelated to motor control and confirms that Hylog successfully distinguishes interface-driven processes within the cognitive flow of writing from typing mechanics.
+This surge may reflect a distinct cognitive bottleneck unrelated to motor control and \begin{rev}suggests\end{rev} that Hylog \begin{rev}can distinguish\end{rev} interface-driven processes within the cognitive flow of writing from typing mechanics.
 Conventional keydown-based measures would collapse all this into a single latency value and miss or mask the underlying variations in cognitive effort.

 Rollover IKIs in Table \ref{tab:rollover} provide a complementary index of motor fluency.
 John's keystrokes show extensive overlaps, with means ranging from --43 to --55 ms. Jane's corresponding overlaps are far lower and point to a more serial execution style.
 The contrast outlines two control architectures: John's fluent, overlapping rhythm, characteristic of entrenched motor chaining, and Jane's deliberate, segmented coordination.
 Such negative intervals, often invisible in keydown--keydown measures, quantify the degree of parallelization and directly measure proceduralized skill.